flemay/3musketeers/docs/guide/environment-variables.md

 ## CI/CD pipeline

 Given all environment variables are set in your CI/CD pipeline, creating a `.env` file based on `env.template` allows values of those environment variables to be passed to the Docker container environments.
+This is demonstrated in this [tutorial][linkTutorial].

 ## Day-to-day development